merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![orphan_cluster1](images/orphan_cluster1.png)](images/orphan_cluster1.png){:.center-img .width-60}

-The coverage pattern tell us that these splits are covered in samples in which either of these populations occur, so these are likely largely "shared" sequences of these populations, i.e. sequences that recruit short reads from both of these populations.
+The coverage pattern tells us that these splits are covered in samples in which either of these populations occur, so these are likely largely "shared" sequences of these populations, i.e. sequences that recruit short reads from both of these populations.
 So let's check what happens when we add these splits to each of the bins

 This is what happens if we add it to bin1: